jakobadam/RDSFactor/README.md

 ## Installation

 The core RADIUS server is included in this project as a git submodule.
-Fetch them by:
+Fetch it by:

 ```
 C:\RDSFactor> git submodule update --init